sul-dlss-labs/estimation/template.md

 ## Open Questions

 A list of questions that were not answered, or answerable, by the team producing the estimate.
-Answers to these questions could significantly alter the estimate.
+Answers to these questions could significantly alter the estimate - indicate that when possible.  (e.g. "will this be on AWS?
+If so, we will need to figure out a way to XYZ and that could add significantly to the estimate")

-## Contributors (Team)
+## Estimation Contributors

 Estimates are of higher quality when multiple parties participate.
 List here the people who contributed to the estimation: